 PRO class hydros lined up for Heat 1 start of CORA/APBA race at Lake Cullaby in June, 2013 (Credit: Excalibur Racing photo)

 2014 Racing Season: In 2014, at Lake Cullaby, Oregon, we attended the Roy Blackwell Memorial Regatta.
-We competed in the APBA 350ccH Class Western Divisional Race with our Italian Rossi GRM 250cc motor.
+We competed in the APBA 350ccH Class Western Divisional Race with our Italian Rossi GRM 250cc two cylinder, two-cycle motor.
 We won 2nd Place at this APBA Western Divisionals Race on Saturday, June 21, 2014.
 Sunday, during the first regular race heat in 350 PRO hydro, I had an expansion pipe control equipment linkage failure (broken pipe position stop wire and bent pipes connector rod), but nothing really serious to fix after the boat racing weekend.
 The summer weather was perfect and the oval course was really fun to drive.
 There were 176 entries on Saturday alone.
 43 heats were run in one day (many of them APBA Western Divisional Class races) -- non-stop boat racing action from 10:00 AM to 6:00 PM!
 Woo Hoo!

 Our team also took 2nd Place in the 350ccH PRO Class at Silver Lake in Everett, WA, on June 7, 2014.
 This was our team's first racing opportunity of the APBA 2014 Region 10 boat racing season.
 We did really well against Region 10 competitors equipped with 350cc Professional Racing Outboard (PRO) motors that are 100 cubic centimeters (cc's) larger than our Italian PRO motor.
 All PRO hydros run methanol race fuel and have similar carburetor sizes and types on the highly specialized two-cycle boat racing outboard motors.